ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 * Added support for Ozmo T8 AIVI

 ### 1.0.1
 * Compact mode support
-   * New features:
-     * button to save the last used custom area values
+* Added a button to save the last used custom area values
-     * buttons to rerun saved custom areas
+* Added buttons to rerun saved custom areas
 * Some enhancements and fixes

 ### 1.0.0
 * Stable Release

 ### 0.6.3 - 0.6.5
 * Using library version 0.4.13
 * Set flag for compact mode to false
 * Some minor fixes
 * Some translations added

 ### 0.6.2
 * Using library version 0.4.12
 * (boriswerner) Alternative API call for last clean log info (920/950)
 * (mrbungle64) Periodically polling of CleanLogs

 ### 0.6.0 - 0.6.1
 * Using library version 0.4.10/11
 * Several enhancements and fixes

 ### 0.0.1 - 0.5.9
 * [Changelog archive](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/wiki/Changelog-(archive)#059)